 Reminiscent of a medieval castle, the public rooms are delightful and fascinating to explore, with beautiful antique furniture, suits of armour, ancient tapestries and the occasional sculpture from Thailand.

 The hotel’s Nirvana Spa is beautiful, with a wonderful relaxation room, outdoor Jacuzzi and saunas.
 When I visited, I opted for an Abhyanga massage from their range of Ayurvedic treatments from India.
 So much more than simply a massage, Abhyanga works with your chakras, releasing any blockages so that energy can flow through your body.
 Interestingly, the points focused on during this type of massage are the same points used in Chinese acupuncture.
 The fact that these two disciplines developed completely independently from each other significantly adds to their credibility.
 The massage is relaxing as well as invigorating.
 I particularly remember how a feeling of complete calm washed over me as my expert therapist, Lisa, massaged my temples and the area of the third eye (just above the gap between your eyebrows).
 Afterward, I feel most serene yet still full of energy.
-I’m looking forward to returning to the Hotel BonSol on honeymoon later this year – there’s no place on earth I’d rather spend it.
+I’m looking forward to returning to BonSol on honeymoon later this year – there’s no place on earth I’d rather spend it.

 Myanmar’s Inle Lake View Resort and Spa